 Overview

 Adjustment disorders are mental health conditions that can occur after an identifiable life stressor, with symptoms lasting after the situation and its consequences resolve.
 Adjustment disorders typically cause short-term emotional or behavioral symptoms.
 Research has shown that stressors in adjustment disorder can be traumatic or non-traumatic.
-Functional impairments and emotional distress1 are the main components of this condition.
+Functional impairments and emotional distress1 are the main components of adjustment disorder.

 Symptoms

-Symptoms of adjustment disorder vary in form and severity and can be classified according to subtype.
-The following are descriptions of the different types of adjustment disorder listed in the Diagnostic and Statistical Manual of Mental Disorders.
+The following are descriptions of the different types of adjustment disorders listed in the Diagnostic and Statistical Manual of Mental Disorders.

 Adjustment disorder with anxiety